mkarodka/ecommerce-backend-microservices-springboot/README.md

+Here's your **formatted `README.md`** ready to be used on GitHub.
+I’ve cleaned up spacing, fixed syntax, ensured proper code blocks, and preserved image placeholders for easy replacement with actual image URLs:

+---

-# ecommerce-backend-microservices-springboot
+# 📦 ecommerce-backend-microservices-springboot

 Scalable e-commerce backend built with Spring Boot microservices, Docker, and PostgreSQL.
 Features API Gateway, Eureka Discovery, and service observability with Grafana.

 This project is a hands-on implementation of a **microservices-based backend system** built with **Spring Boot, Docker, and PostgreSQL**.
 It simulates a simplified e-commerce platform where users can view products, place orders, and check product availability in inventory.